ktor-doc-jp/ktor-doc-jp/quickstart/guides/4oauth.md

 ### Windows

-In Windows, the host file is held here `%SystemRoot%\System32\drivers\etc\hosts`.
+In Windows, the host file is held at `%SystemRoot%\System32\drivers\etc\hosts`.
 You will need admin privileges to edit this file.
 For example, you can use Notepad++ opened as administrator.

 You can also paste `%SystemRoot%\System32\drivers\etc` in the Windows Explorer the path and then right click in the hosts file to edit it.
-The structure is the same as MacOS/Linux.
+The structure of this file is the same as MacOS/Linux.

 ## Google Developers Console